DanaAbbadi/reading-notes-301/read04.md

 The CSS Grid Layout Module offers a grid-based layout system, with rows and columns, making it easier to design web pages without having to use floats and positioning.
 Unlike Flexbox, it is perfect for designing entire layouts.
 It is a perfect alternative to use floats, that can generate random behaviors.
 It allows you to grab of container element, define a grid inside it and then move the elements according to the grid lines.

-It starts with attaching display: grid | inline-grid; to the container element.
+It starts with attaching display: grid or inline-grid; to the container element.
 Then you define the grid using grid-template-columns and grid-template-rows.
 The coder can also use grid-template-area, grid-area.
 This can use define an area as header, footer, etc.

 Once you have the grid defined, Grid has a plethora of commands to arrange the elements inside the container.
 Many commands are the same or similar to flex-box commands, such as justify-content, align-self.